Inflectra/spira-documentation/docs/External_Bug_Tracking_Integration/Using SpiraTeam with JIRA 3  4.md

 -   **Auto-Map = True
 **With this setting, all users in SpiraTeam need to have the same username as those in JIRA.
-If this is the case then you do not need to perform the user-mapping task outlined in section 3.2.2.
+If this is the case then you do not need to perform the [user-mapping task](#configuring-the-user-mapping).
 This is a big time-saver if you can guarantee that all usernames are the same in both systems.

 -   **Auto-Map = False
-**With this setting, users in SpiraTeam and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in section 3.2.2.**
+**With this setting, users in SpiraTeam and JIRA are free to have different usernames because you specify the corresponding JIRA name for each user as outlined in [Configuring the User Mapping](#configuring-the-user-mapping).**
 **

 -   **Custom 01** -- This is used to specify a JIRA custom property that should be mapped to the built-in SpiraTeam Incident Severity field (which does not exist in JIRA).
-This can be left empty for now and will be discussed below in section 3.2.
+This can be left empty for now and will be discussed below in [Configuring the Data Mapping](#configuring-the-data-mapping).

 -   **Custom 02** -- This should be set to the word "True" if you want to have the new issues submitted to JIRA be submitted using a